Call for Research Posters

 Call for Proposals: Research Posters and Presentations

-The FMEA Research Committee invites researchers from collegiate faculty, and graduate and undergraduate students to submit proposals for the FMEA professional learning conference research poster session that will occur from 12 Noon – 1 PM on Friday, January 10, 2025.
+The FMEA Research Committee invites researchers from collegiate faculty, graduate students, and undergraduate students to submit proposals for the FMEA Professional Learning Conference Research Poster Session that will occur from 12:00–1:00pm on Friday, January 16, 2026.

 Submissions for posters should include:

-(1) An APA-style abstract of 300-500 words.
+- An APA-style abstract of 300–500 words.
 Include the study title, description of the problem under investigation, clearly stated purpose statement/research question(s), methods used (including brief descriptions of the study design, sample, and sample size), data sources, data analysis procedures, study results, and implications (i.e., why this study is important, applications of the results or findings).
-Do not include any identifiable information in the body of the abstract.
+Do not include any personally-identifiable information in the body of the abstract such as author name or author institution.

-Graduate students attending Florida universities who submit for the poster session have the opportunity to be considered for an oral research presentation session, too.
-They should follow this poster submission process and should indicate their interest in being considered on the online form.
-A more extensive report of an original research project is expected, longer than an abstract.
-The two students who receive the highest evaluations will be invited to give 20-minute presentations during a separate conference session during the conference.
+Graduate students attending Florida universities who submit for the poster session have the opportunity to be selected for an oral research presentation session, too.
+They should follow this poster submission process and need to indicate their interest in being considered for the presentation session when completing the online form.
+A more extensive report of an original research project, longer than an abstract, is expected and should be submitted.
+The two students who receive the highest evaluations will be invited to give 20-minute presentations in a separate session during the conference.

-Please direct inquiries about conference research sessions to William I. Bauer, FMEA Research Chair, at wbauer@ufl.edu.
+Please direct inquiries about conference research sessions to D. Gregory Springer, FMEA Research Chair, at dgspringer@fsu.edu.